 The DOJ frequently issues press releases and/or directives, which tell DOJ operatives how to prioritize their efforts.
 Currently, the DOJ has mandated that healthcare fraud and opioid fraud and abuse be made national priorities.
 That is reflected in the recent launch of both the Prescription Interdiction & Litigation (PIL) Task Force and the Opioid Fraud and Abuse Detection Unit within a matter of months.
 These new efforts, combined with the existing Medicaid Fraud Strike Force office in Los Angeles, are now responsible for many of the healthcare arrests in Southern California.

 5 Reasons to Trust Oberheiden, P.C., as a Federal Healthcare Fraud Defense Firm for Southern CA

-Here are five reasons why healthcare providers and other Medicare, Medicaid, and Tricare participants in Southern CA should choose Oberheiden, P.C., as their federal healthcare fraud defense lawyer:
+Here are five reasons why healthcare providers and other Medicare, Medicaid, and Tricare participants should choose Oberheiden, P.C., as their Southern California federal healthcare fraud defense attorney:

 - Our Extensive Experience in Healthcare Fraud Investigations – We have handled thousands of federal healthcare fraud audits, investigations, and prosecutions on behalf of healthcare providers in Southern CA and nationwide.